Spartun/Resume-Project/README.md

-# I build this repo to build my skills
+# I create this repo to build my skills!